 For a span of three years, Dancer dominated the grouse field trial circuit.
 She was invited to the Grand National Grouse and Woodcock Invitational three times.
 She was also named Minnesota/Wisconsin Cover Shooting Dog of the Year in 1994, 1995 and 1996.

-Her major wins included runner-up placements in the 1993 and 1994 Wisconsin Woodcock Classic and a first place in 1995 before the trail became a championship.
+Her major wins included runner-up placements in the 1993 Wisconsin Woodcock Classic and first place in 1994 and 1995 before the trial became a championship.
 She also won its inaugural running as a championship in 1996.
 She won the 1995 Minnesota Grouse Championship to her sire Northern Dancer’s runner-up placement.

 An injury in 1997 forced Dancer’s retirement from field trial competition but she reveled in her status as a cosseted pet.
 She was bred three times.
 Her first litter by CH Brook’s Elhew Ranger was outstanding for that produced, among others, Dashaway, predecessor to Northwoods Prancer and Northwoods Vixen.Houston’s Belle Setter, 2001 – 2011.
 2X CH / 4X RU-CH